Skip to main content

 [run.inputs]

-Define inputs that are expanded into the Graphviz source before the graph is parsed.
+Define inputs that are rendered into final workflow string attributes.
 See Variables for the full reference.

 run.toml